kimberlypn/CS4550/tasks1/README.md

 ![creating a new task](screenshots/task-new.png)

 Users can delete an individual task by clicking the "Delete" button beside the task.
-The user will be asked to confirm the deletion upon clicking this button.
+Users will be asked to confirm the deletion upon clicking this button.
 ![deleting a task](screenshots/task-delete.png)

 Users can log out by clicking the "Log Out" link in the top-right.
-After logging out, the user will be redirected back to the homepage.
+After logging out, users will be redirected back to the homepage.
 ![logging out](screenshots/log-out.png)